-In every art historical movement engaging with Abstraction, women artists have been at the forefront, side by side the men, yet our cultural institutions have canonized the latter, causing a great number of women to be forgotten or left in their shadows.
-While the gender issue in the arts was addressed by the feminist movement around 1968, there were countless of female artists that did not want to be further defined by their gender, but instead, wanted to let their work speak for itself, taking gender entirely out of the equation.
-Most of these artists, however, were not given the chance to prove their creative worth.
+In every art historical movement engaging with Abstraction, female artists have been at the forefront, side by side with men, yet our cultural institutions have canonized the latter, causing a great number of women to be forgotten or left in the shadows.
+Even after the gender issue in the arts began to be addressed by the feminist movement after 1968, many women artists were not given the chance to prove their creative worth.

-At Cecilia de Torres, Ltd. our team is comprised mostly of women, and we feel compelled to participate in the conversation, and bridge the gender gap by showcasing a selection of works by seven Latin American women artists working within the field of Abstraction: Inés Bancalari, Lidya Buzio, Marta Chilindron, María Freire, Gego, Sarah Grilo, and Amalia Nieto.
+At Cecilia de Torres, Ltd. our team is comprised mostly of women, and we feel it especially important to participate in the conversation bridging the gender gap by showcasing a selection of works by seven Latin American women artists working within the field of Abstraction: Inés Bancalari, Lidya Buzio, Marta Chilindron, María Freire, Gego, Sarah Grilo, and Amalia Nieto.

-These artists are prime examples of autonomy for gender studies on women working within modern and contemporary art.
-Their rich, bold and creatively independent artwork showcases each artists' unique abstract language.
+These artists are prime examples of women working within modern and contemporary art, without being limited by gender boundaries.
+Their rich, bold and creatively independent artwork showcases each artist’s unique engagement with abstraction.

 In the spirit of "#metoo for the rest of us" we are holding a fundraiser on Wednesday, March 21st, 6:30-8:30 PM

 A portion of all proceeds from this evening will benefit The Changing Room 11, a New York based non-profit helping to reintegrate victims of gender violence and sexual abuse.
 For more information about this non-profit organization, go to: https://www.thechangingroom11.org/